dav-par/eng114_DevOps/Documentation/docs/Vagrant.md

 ![Vagrant diagram](/Documentation/resources/vagrant.png)

 ## Common commands
-- `vagrant init` - intialise first install of a box
+`vagrant init` - intialise first install of a box
-- `vagrant reload` - reloads the config file whilst keeping the system up
+`vagrant reload` - reloads the config file whilst keeping the system up
-- `vagrant destroy` - destroys the vm in your directory
+`vagrant destroy` - destroys the vm in your directory
-- `vagrant halt` - stop the machine
+`vagrant halt` - stop the machine
-- `vagrant up` - load file
+`vagrant up` - load file
-- `vagrant ssh` - ssh in
+`vagrant ssh` - ssh in

 ## Set up your provisions file
 A provision file is a bash script that you can call when setting up a vm using vagrant
+Use `nano provision.sh` to make it in nano
+Don't use notepad or windows files, it wont copy over properly

 ## Linux commands you can do in a provisions file